mui/mui-x/docs/data/charts/overview/overview.md

 ## Axis management

-The library is flexible about axis management.
-It supports multiple-axis charts with any combination of scales and ranges.
+MUI X Charts have a flexible approach to axis management, supporting multiple-axis charts with any combination of scales and ranges.

-For more details, have a look at the [axis docs page](/x/react-charts/axis/).
+Check the [Axis page](/x/react-charts/axis/) for more details.

 ## Styling

-The library is following MUI styling behavior, such that customizing charts is made as simple as customizing buttons.

-For more details, have a look at the [styling docs page](/x/react-charts/styling/).
+MUI X Charts follows the Material UI styling and features all of the customization tools you'd find there, making tweaking charts as straightforward as designing buttons.

+Check the [Styling page](/x/react-charts/styling/) for more details.